+A key aspect of our Net Zero commitment is to work with our suppliers to encourage them to reduce their own climate impacts too.
 We will engage with key suppliers, encouraging and supporting their efforts to achieve Net Zero.
-We commit that 50% of our global suppliers by emissions will have set their own science-based targets to reduce their own climate impact by 2025.
-1. Welcome ology 8.
-Finances and
+We are currently working towards the goal of 50% of our global suppliers by emissions setting their own science-based targets to reduce their own climate impact.